ibm-cloud-architecture/ibm-cloud-stencils/visio/components/tutorial.md

 1. Set the location of local folders for Visio:  File -> Options -> Advanced -> File Locations...
 2. Create a folder named *IBM Cloud* in the local stencils folder.
-3. Copy the contents of the GitHub stencils folder (vssx files) to the local stencils folder.
+3. Copy the contents of the stencils folder ([vssx](../stencils) files) to the local stencils folder.
 4. Create a folder named *IBM Cloud* in the local templates folder.
-5. Copy the contents of the GitHub templates folder (vstx files) to the local templates folder.
+5. Copy the contents of the templates folder ([vstx](../templates)  files) to the local templates folder.
 6. Select one of the template files to bring up a fully editable diagram in Visio and delete any icons that you will not use along with any connecting lines.
 7. Go to More Shapes in Visio, find the IBM Cloud stencils, and select the ones you want to use in your diagrams.